Home

 Sir Michael Dummett Lecture Theatre Complex, Christ Church, Oxford.

 Lunches, tea and coffee will be provided each day.
-A social dinner will be held on September 2nd
+A social dinner will be held on September 2nd.
+There is no registration fee.

 Contact: